historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 * St. Augustine of Hippo, *Confessions*, Book VII, Chadwick Translation (Blackboard 6)

-#### CONTENT QUIZ on 6: The Problem of Evil is due by 11:59 PM on Friday, March 7.
+#### CONTENT QUIZ on 6: The Problem of Evil is due by 11:59 PM on Friday, October 3.

-Spring Break: No Assignments for March 10-14

 ### Unit 3: Revelation

 #### 7: Biblical Inspiration: Divine & Human

-March 17-21
+October 6-10

 Lecture